davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 {
     // Bad - Blocking the thread that enters.
-    // DoAsyncOperation will be scheduled on the default task scheduler, and remove the risk of deadlocking. return Task.Run(() => DoAsyncOperation()).GetAwaiter().GetResult();
+    // DoAsyncOperation will be scheduled on the default task scheduler, and remove the risk of deadlocking.
+    // In the case of an exception, this method will throw the exception without wrapping it in an AggregateException. return Task.Run(() => DoAsyncOperation()).GetAwaiter().GetResult();
 }